silvercircle/silvercircle.github.io/_got-theories/jon/jon-is-the-azor-ahai.md

 >"It is also written that there are annals in Asshai of such a darkness, and of a hero who fought
 >against it with a red sword.
 His deeds are said to have been performed before the rise of Valyria,
 >in the earliest age when Old Ghis was first forming its empire.
 This legend has spread west from
->Asshai, and the followers of R'hllor [the Lord of Light] claim that this hero was named Azor Ahai,
+>Asshai, and the followers of R'hllor[^Lordoflight] claim that this hero was named Azor Ahai, and
->and prophesy his return.
-In the Jade Compendium, Colloquo Votar recounts a curious legend from Yi
+>prophesy his return.
+In the Jade Compendium, Colloquo Votar recounts a curious legend from Yi Ti,
->Ti, which states that the sun hid its face from the earth for a lifetime, ashamed at something none
+>which states that the sun hid its face from the earth for a lifetime, ashamed at something none
 >could discover, and that disaster was averted only by the deeds of a woman with a monkey's tail."
+{: .fancy .bordered}
 ## What speaks for the theory?

 * he does have Dragon blood (as seen in episode 5 of the seventh season)[^dragonblood].

 * he was reborn through smoke and salt.

 * he chose his Nightwatch duty over his love for Ygritte (according to the legend, the Azor Ahai also sacrificed his wife Nissa Nissa while forging his magic sword Lightbringer).

 * he was raised by Ned Stark like a son of his own blood to high moral standards and can be considered a person with good virtues.

 * he is a very skilled swordsman with the proven ability to kill white walkers.

 <div class="floatbox right" style="width:30%;margin-top: 0;" markdown="1">